Volvo S90 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Volvo S90 are $1,468 a year for full coverage.
-Comprehensive insurance costs around $290, collision insurance costs $564, and liability is $456.
-Liability-only coverage costs around $508 a year, and high-risk coverage costs $3,196 or more.
-Teen drivers receive the highest rates at up to $5,546 a year.
+U.S. average insurance rates for a Volvo S90 are $1,468 a year with full coverage.
+Comprehensive costs an estimated $290, collision insurance costs $564, and liability insurance costs $456.
+Liability-only coverage costs as little as $508 a year, and high-risk coverage costs around $3,196.
+16-year-old drivers pay the highest rates at up to $5,546 a year.

 Average premium for full coverage: $1,468

-Price estimates include $500 deductible amounts, liability limits of 30/60, and includes uninsured/under-insured motorist coverage.
-Rates are averaged for all states and for different S90 trim levels.
+These estimates include $500 comprehensive and collision deductibles, minimum liability limits, and includes medical/PIP and uninsured motorist coverage.
+Estimates are averaged for all U.S. states and for all S90 models.

-Using a 40-year-old driver as an example, prices range range from as low as $508 for your basic liability-only policy to a much higher rate of $3,196 for a driver that may need high-risk insurance.
+For a 40-year-old driver, Volvo S90 insurance prices range from as low as $508 for liability-only coverage to the much higher price of $3,196 for high-risk insurance.

 Use the form below to get customized rates for your location.